jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

   </tbody>
 </table>

-We've [previously established](http://localhost:4000/articles/2017/09/17/counting-states-combinatorics-2048.html#fnref:smallest-board) that the `32` tile is the highest tile reachable on the 2x2 board, and the `1024` tile is the highest tile reachable on the 3x3 board, so that is why those values are used for the first two rows.

-The 'Combinatorics bound' from [the previous post](/articles/2017/09/17/counting-states-combinatorics-2048.html) is included for reference.
-As expected, the combinatorics bounds are quite loose --- they count many states that can't occur in the game or are trivially related to each other.
-The reduction for the 2x2 game to 32 is about a factor of 9, and the reduction for the 3x3 game to 1024 is about a factor of 31.
-For the 4x4 board, the largest maximum tile for which I could complete enumeration was the `64` tile; there the reduction was a factor of 69.
+&nbsp;

+Just like the `32` tile is the highest reachable tile on the 2x2 board, the `1024` tile [is the highest](http://localhost:4000/articles/2017/09/17/counting-states-combinatorics-2048.html#fnref:smallest-board) on the 3x3 board.
+Exhaustive enumeration of states shows that the 3x3 game contains about 40.6 billion states, which is a factor of 31 lower than the rough 'Combinatorics Bound' from [the previous post](/articles/2017/09/17/counting-states-combinatorics-2048.html).
+The factor for the game on the 4x4 board to the `64` tile, which is the largest game on the 4x4 board that I was able to completely enumerate, is even larger, at 69.
+As expected, the (very basic) combinatorics bounds were quite loose, because they count many states that can't occur in the game or are trivially related to each other.

-For the 3x3 game to the `1024` tile, there are too many states to draw, but we can see how the number of reachable states changes as the game progresses:
+For the 3x3 game to the `1024` tile, there are too many states to draw a diagram like the one for the 2x2 game above.
+However, we can gain some insight into how the number of reachable states changes as the game progresses by using the following property of the game: *The sum of the tiles on the board increases by either 2 or 4 with each move.* This property holds because merging two tiles does not change the sum of the tiles on the board, and the game then adds either a `2` or a `4` tile. [^property-3]

+We can therefore organize the states into 'layers' by the sum of their tiles, and with each move that sum will increase.
+Plotting out the number of states in each layer gives:

 <p align="center">
 <img src="/assets/2048/enumeration_3x3_to_1024.svg" alt="Number of states per sum layer in the 3x3 game to 1024" />
 </p>

 Early in the game, when the sum of the tiles is small, the number of states grows fairly smoothly and linearly with the sum of tiles.
 However, later in the game, there are sharp drops around where the sum of tiles reaches a larger power of two, for example at around sums 128 and 256.
-These drops indicate that the game is tightly constrained by the small size of the board --- there are not many ways to survive past these drops without merging most of the tiles together into a larger one.
+These drops indicate that the 3x3 game is tightly constrained by the small size of the board --- there are not many ways to survive past these drops without merging most of the tiles together into a larger one.

 It's also notable that the same structure seems to repeat each time a larger maximum tile is reached (that is, each time the shade of blue in the plot gets darker).
-The 64, 128, 256 and 512 max tile curves each have a similar slope and a 'step' at about 26,000 states per layer.
-In terms of gameplay, this repetition reflects the fact that once you merge most of the tiles together to get the next largest one, the board is mostly empty again, except for the newly merged tile.
-The regular steps and drops again reflect the fact that the game on the 3x3 board is very tightly constrained.
+The 64, 128, 256 and 512 max tile curves each have a similar slope at the start and a 'step' at about 26,000 states per layer.
+In terms of gameplay, this repetition reflects the fact that once you merge most of the tiles together to get the next largest one, the board is mostly empty again, except for the newly merged tile, so the game sort of 'resets' at that point.

 We might hope that the game on the 4x4 board would also show some of these characteristics, but at least up to layer sum 380, this is apparently not the case.
 After running for one month and enumerating over 1.3 trillion states, the results to date for the full game of 2048 look like: